The title screen.Space Trader

 itself became quite popular as far as freeware Palm OS games went, and it is commonly cited as one of the OS's best.

 The game itself focuses on buying and selling goods between multiple planet-like "systems", with the ultimate goal of eventually purchasing a moon and retiring there.
-The player can choose to be a perfectly benign trader, or walk the path of piracy and plunder less capable traders (or somewhere in between) while dealing with the police.
+The player can choose to be a perfectly benign trader (perhaps bounty hunting on the side), or walk the path of piracy and plunder less capable traders (or somewhere in between) while dealing with the police.

 The developer (Pieter Spronck) was writing a sequel at one point, called Picoverse